-Part-time students may enroll with the (board's/administration's)

-permission if they complete all paperwork in a timely fashion and are in attendance no later than .
-(Insert date) Part-time students may be admitted only to the extent that staff, facilities, equipment, and supplies are available and the students follow the district's student conduct policies and rules.
+Part-time students, other than those specified previously in this policy may enroll with the administration's permission if they complete all paperwork in a timely fashion and are in attendance no later than the beginning of school.
+Such part-time students may be admitted only to the extent that staff, facilities, equipment, and supplies are available, and the students follow the district's student conduct policies and rules.